 The Fabian Society and critic

-“Shaw had a good understanding of music, particularly opera, and he supplemented his knowledge with a brilliance of digression that gives many of his notices a permanent appeal … he also began writing his own plays.”
+As Britannica further states, Shaw knew a great deal about the arts, which gave him critical acumen.
+The source states, “Shaw had a good understanding of music, particularly opera, and he supplemented his knowledge with a brilliance of digression that gives many of his notices a permanent appeal …”

 Playwright

-Shaws first collections of plays were published in “Plays Unpleasant” and “Plays Pleasant,” which were replete with “what would become Shaw’s signature wit, accompanied by healthy doses of social criticism, which stemmed form his Fabian Society leanings” (biography.com).
+Shaw’s first collections of plays were published in “Plays Unpleasant” and “Plays Pleasant.”
+Both collections were replete with “what would become Shaw’s signature wit, accompanied by healthy doses of social criticism.”
+Both of which “stemmed form his Fabian Society leanings” (biography.com).